teereks/telegraf-installer/accessory-configs/telegraf/liquorice/README.md

 ### outputs.http

-- The `outputs.http` uses JSON-transformation to format and then output the metrics to user defined HTTP-endpoint.
+- The `outputs.http` uses JSON-transformation to format and then to output the metrics to HTTP-endpoint defined by the user.
 - Metrics are routed to two different HTTP-endpoints and filtering is done by interpreting the `database_tag`.

 ### outputs.influxdb